MicrosoftDocs/SupportArticles-docs/support/mem/intune/troubleshoot-device-enrollment-in-intune.md

 **Cause:** This error indicates that a user is trying to enroll more devices than the device enrollment limit.

 **Solution:** Check and adjust number of devices enrolled and allowed.
-Use these steps to make sure hte user isn't assigned more than the maximum number of devices.
+Use these steps to make sure the user isn't assigned more than the maximum number of devices.

 1. In the [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431), choose **Devices** > **Enrollment restrictions** > **Device limit restrictions**.
 Note the value in the **Device limit** column.
 1. In the [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431), choose **Users** > **All users** > select the user > **Devices**.
 Note the number of devices the user has enrolled.